LittleKingsguard/Eternity-Core/Systems/Damage/ClearingDamage.md

-If the Stress track is completely filled, the track is instead reset to 0 damage, and the character loses 1 Plot Armor.
+If the Overload track is completely filled, the track is instead reset to 0 damage, and the character loses 1 Plot Armor.
 Plot Armor cannot be cleared.